 While in Safe Mode, you may not be able to use certain features or applications.
 The device is in a “bare bones” state where just the essential software is loaded.
 This allows you to get into the device quickly, enable or disable whatever you need to, then restart.

-To turn off Safe Mode, a simple restart should do the trick.
-Some users are reporting that it doesn’t though.
-In this case, remove the back cover and pull the battery from the device.
+To turn off Safe Mode, powering down, then back on should do the trick.
+Be sure to power completely down.
+Do not select “Restart”.
+If you still have problems, remove the back cover and pull the battery from the device.
 Leave the battery out for about 60 seconds, then place the battery back in, assemble the rear cover and start the phone again.

 Some Galaxy S4 models may require you to press and hold the Volume Down button during startup in the same manner as enabling it to exit Safe Mode.